 An eight-week summer program is sponsored by the University of Central Oklahoma.
 This program is funded by the National Science Foundation.
 The first week will consider aspects of the scientific process and experimental design before spending seven weeks in the country of Turkey (based at Uludag University in Bursa) to study aspects of the foraging ecology of solitary bees and honey bees in their native region of the world.
 These pollinator species are invasive in the United States but have potentially positive impacts on agriculture in both the US and Turkey.
 Understanding the link between organisms and their history in other regions of the world is a major goal of this program.
 In addition, undergraduates will be shown the importance of international scientific collaboration as they participate in research objectives (described below) with a multinational team of scientists from the US, Turkey, Greece, and Bulgaria.

 TRAVEL, HOUSING, AND MEALS WILL BE COVERED FOR THE PARTICIPANTS.
-A $3,600 STIPEND WILL BE PROVIDED TO PARTICIPANTS.
-Cost of travel insurance will be subtracted from the stipend (about $250) as will the Turkish visa cost (about $25).
+A $4,200 STIPEND WILL BE PROVIDED TO PARTICIPANTS.
+Cost of the Turkish visa (about $25) will be subtracted from the stipend.
 Course credit is optional.